upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-2/index.rst

 1. **Leak Channels:** These are always open, letting ions flow freely based on their concentration gradient.
 2. **Voltage-Gated Channels:** These channels open and close in response to changes in the cell membrane potential.
 They are important for generating and transmitting electrical signals, like action potentials.

-.. todo:: Add graphic for both the channels

 Ion channels are highly selective proteins, meaning they allow only certain ions to pass through while blocking others.
 For example, potassium channels primarily allow potassium ions (K⁺) to pass, while sodium channels primarily allow sodium ions (Na⁺).